Jeff77789/FlexpoolMinerStats/README.md

   * 5 min USD change
   * 24 hour rolling difference
   * ETH 5 min change (typically block reward or payout)

+1. A new row should be added to the Google Sheet every 5 minutes (9:30 AM, 9:35 AM, 9:40 AM, etc)

 ## Known Bugs